willGraham01/PiranhasHalfyord/characters/fordem.md

 ## Stat Block

-Fordem uses the standard shattered teeth gang member stat block, but drops his gold necklace rather than a silver one that a regular gang member does.
+Fordem uses the standard piranhas gang member stat block, but drops his gold necklace rather than a silver one that a regular gang member does.
 He can also take *uncanny dodge* as a reaction (halve the damage from any attack from a creature he can see).